developer-zebra/developer-zebra-site/src/devicetracker/1-0/guide/setup/index.md

 Steps for client installation:
 1. Download Device Tracker client from [Zebra Support and Downloads](https://www.zebra.com/us/en/support-downloads/software/productivity-apps/power-precision-console.html).
 Extract the files and folders.
 2. Install DTRKClient.apk.
-   * For Android Marshmallow and Nougat devices, install the .APK located in folder PPCClient\Client\M_N.
-   * For Android Oreo devices, install the .APK located in folder PPCClient\Client\O.
 3. When prompted, enable the “Apps that can draw over other apps” overlay permission.
 4. Reboot the device
-5. For remote configuration using StageNow or an EMM (using XML or Managed Config), install PPCClientMgr.apk located in PPCClient\PluginCSP

 ###Client Configuration
 Configure the server address and port either manually or remotely.
 For information on using CSP for remote configuration deployment, refer to [MX documentation](/mx/overview).

 ####Manual Configuration
 Steps for manual configuration:
-1. Open PowerPrecision Console Client.
+1. Open Device Tracker client.
-2. If prompted, enable the “Apps that can draw over other apps” overlay permission.
+2. Tap "Yes" to "Ignore battery optimizations".
+This is required for the client to remain connected to the server while running in the background.
+3. Tap "Allow" to "Allow Device Tracker to access this device's location".
+This is required to allow BLE (Bluetooth Low Energy) locationing.
-3. Tap the hamburger menu at the top right, then tap Settings.
+4. Tap the hamburger menu at the top right, then tap "Settings".
-4. Tap Server URL.
-Enter in the server URL, for example: **name.company.com:8080/ppcdata**
+5. Enter in the following information:
+ * **Server URL** - URL for the server with port number and Device Tracker path specified, for example: **name.company.com:8080/zdvc/dtrk**
+ Where "name.company.com:8080" is replaced with the appropriate domain and port number.
+ Note: The URL must not contain "https://" nor "http://".
+ * **Server Auth UserName** - UserName designated during server install
+ * **Server Auth Password** - Password designated during server install
 <br>
-Where "name.company.com:8080" is replaced with the appropriate domain name and port number. <br>
-Note: the URL must not contain "https://".
-5. Tap OK to save the changes and return to the main screen.
+6. Tap the device back button to save the changes and return to the main screen.
-PPC Client registers with the server and uploads battery data.
+Device Tracker client registers with the server and loads "Devices to be found".

 ####Remote Configuration Deployment
 Steps for remote configuration with StageNow and CSP Plug-in, with the option of deployment through Enterprise Mobile Management (EMM):